 Additional Campus Resources

-Help for 100-level geology courses is available in Harrington 114 on a drop-in basis: Spring semester schedule is 5:30-7:30 pm on Monday, Tuesday, and Wednesday evening.
+Help for 100-level geology courses is available in Harrington 114 on a drop-in basis, please watch for updates for the fall semester or check your syllabus for details.

-Drop in tutoring is available in Sage Hall 2478 this fall at the following days and times beginning Tuesday, February 10th.
+No drop in tutoring is available in Sage Hall 2478 this summer.

 English Language Assistance Program